Those unbelievers out there can be so darn difficult.

 They don’t understand the Gospel message—or don’t care; they’ll try to get the evangelist off his game by ridicule, loud shouts of disapproval or verbal abuse; they’ll mock you and the God who made them, sometimes even blaspheming his name.
 And it’s possible they may even try to get you to stop preaching that message of eternal life by using force.

 What’s a Christian to do?
 We’re called to be gracious, gentle, respectful, loving, kind, helpful and prayerful, especially to our enemies.
 But what happens when things go wrong—desperately wrong—and the witness for Christ is totally blown?
 And what about those other guys; you know, those who call themselves brothers but don’t represent Christ at all in action and attitude when witnessing about him?
 What should you do?
 What about Gospel tracts that don’t tell the full story of the Gospel, are imbalanced, giving a skewed picture of the Savior?

 He tells the story about a woman who was heckling him so badly, using filthy language and caustic comments, that he blew it.
-She asked him a question that went something like this: “I’m a lady, but I don’t agree at all with you about you are saying about women.”
+She asked him a question that went something like this: “I’m a lady, but I don’t agree at all with you about what you are saying about women.”

 He then explained how the “lady” proceeded to beat him up.

 Every evangelist will screw it up at one time or another.
-In my evangelism class, the very first thing I teach the students is “Go and make mistakes.”
+In my evangelism class, the very first thing I teach the students is this motto: “Go and make mistakes.”
 Here’s an excerpt from my article: